catena-labs/ack-lab-demo-data-marketplace/README.md

 ## 🚀 Quick Start

 ### 1. Run on Replit (Easiest)
 If you're on Replit already, proceed to Step 2.
-If you're on Github, click the button below to clone thi repo to Replit.
+If you're on Github, click the button below to clone this repo to Replit.

 [![Run on Replit](https://replit.com/badge?caption=Run%20on%20Replit)](https://replit.new/github.com/catena-labs/ack-lab-demo-data-marketplace)